Helpful Real Estate Information for Buyers

 - Transfer Taxes: Taxes on the transfer of property by state and/or local agencies.

-- Veterans Administration (VA): A government agency which grants mortgage loans with very low down payment requirements for honorably discharged veterans and their spouses.
+- Veterans Administration (VA): A government agency that grants mortgage loans with very low down payment requirements for honorably discharged veterans and their spouses.

 - Walk-Through: A final inspection by the buyers of a home before closing to identify any issues that need to be corrected before the change in ownership.